juanpallotta/LPP/README.md

 A description of each of these parameters is described below:

 * `numEventsToAvg_PDL2`: Time averaging for L2 data level products.
-This parameters tell to `lidarAnalysis_PDL2` the numbers of the adjacents lidar profiles to average producing one merged profile.
+This parameters tell to `lidarAnalysis_PDL2` the numbers of the adjacents lidar profiles to average and produce one merged profile.
 After this, the `time` dimension in the NetCDF file for the L2 data products will be reduced by `numEventsToAvg_PDL2` times.
 The averaging is applied to the L0 lidar profiles matrix.
+If this parameter is negative, all L0 profiles will be averaged producing only one profile to invert.
 * `avg_Points_Fernald`: Numbers of points used in the spatial smoothing of the signal.
 * `LR`: Lidar ratio used for the inversion.
 It can be more than one value, in wich each elements must be sepparated by `:`, with a space before and after `:` (see the example array in the previous lines: `LR = 50 : 60 : 70 : 80`).
 * `indxWL_PDL2`: Index of the channel used for the inversion (starting at 0).
 This first version, only one channel can be accepted for the inversion, and the aerosol optical output will have dimensions of `time`, `LR` and `points`.